 For recording engineers, the U47 is the most recognizable microphone:

+Even the average person will recognize the U47 due to the fact that so many famous recording artists have been pictured with the microphone throughout the years.
+The U47 can be found in virtually every book on recording applications, biographies of singers, documentaries as well as videos and even immortalized in song lyrics.
+It simply is one of the vintage microphones that everyone wants to have.
+If imitation is truly the sincerest form of flattery, then the U47 is admired by folks around the globe.
+There are more clones and derivatives based on the U47 design than any other microphone in recording history!
+So, is it truly special or is it a status symbol?
+The answer is both.
+To a skilled engineer who understands microphone placement and optimum gain structure, there definitely is some magic that happens with the U47.
+The combination of capsule, tube, amplifier circuit and transformer creates harmonic overtones characteristics that are pleasing to the human ear.
+This effect provides warmth, richness and thickens the sound of the source being recorded.
+For example, during the height of his greatest 1950's and 1960's recordings, Frank Sinatra recorded almost exclusively on Telefunken branded microphones.
 But the U47 was limited to production of an estimated 5000-6000 units.
 While that sounds like a lot, when you consider the number of recording studios around the world and the number of home studios that are in use, there is simply not enough left to go around.
 As a result, a lot of people see the U47 as the ultimate status symbol.
 If you have one, you’re viewed as a serious, professional (and successful) studio that can produce quality recordings.
 Additionally, as engineers, producers and artists specifically request the Neumann U47, it has become one of the “must have” microphones to secure named artists to work at one’s studio.
 The U47 is a 'go to' mic for vocals, acoustic guitar, kick drum, bass amp and many other recording applications.

-It involves a pentode tube wired as a triode.
+The U47/U48 circuit is elegant in its simplicity: It involves a pentode tube wired as a triode.
 This lowers the plate impedance of the tube circuit allowing the tube to drive the BV8 6.5:1 output transformer without any significant tube loading effects.
 The VF14 tube was designed to run from a 60v heater (filament) supply.
 Neumann chose to power the filament at about 34v fed by R4 which slowly bring the voltage up to 34v and this is why a U47 must be powered up for at least 45 minutes before the circuit stabilizes and the cathode is brought up to the correct temperature which creates and efficient electron “cloud”.
 There is some belief that this under powering of the filament voltage contributes to the U47 sound.
 However, it is this writer’s opinion from his 45 year of experience with tube circuits that once the cathode is brought up to the correct temperature it will react as the same tube with 60v on the filament.
 It just takes it much longer to achieve this optimum temperature and this is what contributes to the longevity of the VF14 tube that has been operating in some U47 microphones for 60 years.
+There are only two capacitors in the audio chain of the U47.
+C1 bypasses the audio to ground so the back-plate can remain polarized by R1.
+C2 couples the output of the tube to the output transformer blocking the plate voltage from magnetizing the output transformer.

 U47 schematic

+1: What are the design considerations to produce a similar circuit?
 The first consideration is to separate myth from fact regarding the circuit and capsule construction to understand the reasons for some of the unique U47 design features:

+There is no reason to under power the filament with today’s solid state regulation which will hold the filament at a constant voltage + or – 2%.
 This was necessary in the late 40’s and early 50’s in order to lengthen the life of the tubes filament.
 Today, solid state regulators hold the filament voltage in check no matter how much the A/C line voltage might change.

+2: Does the VF14 provide a sound signature of its own?
 There is no proof of this other than the original tube had an internal capacitance that was higher than a more modern sub-miniature pentode like the GE/Jan 5654w.
 The internal capacitor of the tube according to the Miller Effect states that the internal capacitance of the tube is multiplied by the gain of the tube.
 So, the VF14 will roll out the very high frequencies above 15khz earlier than a circuit using a more modern 5654W(6AQ5) low plate voltage tube having a similar gain structure.
 This would not be noticeable on most program material unless it had very hf content.
 The output impedance of the 5654w is very close to the venerable VF14 as the 5654W was designed to work on a lower plate voltage more like the VF14 compared to other modern tube types.

 3: Can self-bias (cathode bias) be used and get the same sonic result?